m5stack/m5-docs/docs/en/quick_start/m5stick/m5stick_quick_start_with_arduino_MacOS.md

 Compile it and upload, the M5Stick screen will show "Hello World!
 Exist""

+**The button located at the bottom left of stick is the power button, click to turn it on, press again to reset when running.
+If you want to let stick enter deep sleep status, you need to press the power button twice quickly.**

 ## Note

 Although most versions of MacOS have no problem with detecting the COM port, on some newer versions of High Sierra sometimes Slab\_USBtoUART does not appear.
 If this is the case, after you connect the M5 open `security and privacy` in the system preferences and set it to `permit`.